nodeshift/nodeshift/README.md

             --projectLocation        change the default location of the project   [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --outputImageStream      The name of the Image Stream to output to.
-Defualts to project name from package.json            [string]
+Defaults to project name from package.json            [string]
             --outputImageStreamTag   The Tag of the Image Stream to output to.    [string] --quiet                  suppress INFO and TRACE lines from output logs